sbacky/sbacky.github.io/_posts/2023-11-19-2023-how-to-use-chatgpt-to-get-current-data.markdown

 categories: ChatGPT
 ---

 Is ChatGPT truly limited in finding current Black Friday deals?
 In a recent Mashable article by Christina Buff titled ["Dont bother using ChatGPT to find Black Friday deals this season - here's why"](mashable-article), she asserts that ChatGPT is unable to find Black Friday deals because of its inability for "real-time internet access".
-While her perspective on ChatGPT is not uncommon, the recent updates to ChatGPT and integration with Bing now allow ChatGPT to surf the internet in real time.
-However, this couldnt be more false with the recent updates to ChatGPT 4, the rollout of ChatGPT wth Bing, or some creative ingenuity with ChatGPT 3.5 and let here's why.
+While her perspective on ChatGPT is not uncommon, the recent updates to ChatGPT, specifically to version 4 and it's integration with Bing now allow ChatGPT to access the internet for currnt data.
+In this article, we will look at how to find Black Firday deals with the enhanced capabilities of ChatGPT 4, the integration of ChatGPT 4 wth Bing Chat, and using ChatGPT 3.5 and some creative ingenuity with to provide real time internet data.

 ## ChatGPT 4